-Croatia: Geothermal explorations permits issued14.
-October 2020. / SEE Energy News
+Croatia: Geothermal explorations permits issued, SEE Energy News

 Permits for the exploration of geothermal waters for energy purposes for four exploration areas in the area of Slavonia, Podravina and Mediimurje were issued by Croatian Ministry of Economy and Sustainable Development.